withing9c/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to complex, hard-to-maintain code.
 It's better to write simple, clear code first and optimize only when needed.

+# 2023-12-15
+- Today's programming wisdom is to write code that is easy to read, understand, and maintain.
+This means using clear and concise variable names, commenting your code thoroughly, and breaking down complex tasks into smaller, more manageable functions or modules.
+Remember that you are not just writing code for yourself, but for others who may need to work with it in the future.
+By prioritizing readability and maintainability, you can save time and reduce headaches down the line.